Skip to main content

 A few days ago, I wrote about warning Filipinos that they shouldn't wait for more unmitigated typhoon disasters, before realizing that the Filipino First Policy isn't working!
 There's a statement that says, "Just because being tanga (inattentive) is libre (free), doesn't mean you should be tanga!"

-Analyzing the different policies: why policies do matter
+Analyzing the different policies: why policies matter

 I found a Business World article on my Facebook news feed discussing the Vietnamese economy.
 In fact, it would be better to share some hard truths that the article offers about what really went wrong with the democratic Philippines compared to Communist Vietnam: